 Me: “I’m a historian and was at an—coughphlegmcoughhack—academic conference.”

 That was it.
 I was pretty sure he just waved me through because he didn’t want to catch the plague.

-I finally made it back to Philly around midnight.
+I finally made it home around midnight.
 It was an amazing 10 days.
 I’ve had a bad case of post-conference blues, and I really can’t wait to go back.